-By specifying slicedir, the RDF is calculated only for atoms within a slice of given thickness.
-For example, with slicedir=[0,0,1] and thickness=2, the RDF is calculated for atoms with z-coordinates differing by less than 2 Å. This quasi-2D RDF in the xy-plane should be normalized with dim=2.
+By specifying slicedir, the RDF is calculated only for atoms within a cylinder or slice of given thickness.
+For example, with slicedir=[0,0,1] and thickness=1, the RDF is calculated along z for atoms within a cylinder of radius 1 Å. This quasi-1D RDF should be normalized with dim=1.
+Likewise, with slicedir=[1,1,0] and thickness=2, the RDF is calculated in the xy plane for atoms with z coordinates differing by less than 2 Å. This quasi-2D RDF should be normalized with dim=2.

-8.2.2 Molecular \$g(r)\$
+9.2.2 Molecular \$g(r)\$